gogobd/GoReplace/Products/GoReplace/tests/README.txt

 ==========================

-In this section we are tesing the GoReplacement content type by performing basic operations like adding, updadating and deleting GoReplacement content items.
+In this section we are tesing the GoReplacement content type by performing basic operations like adding, updating and deleting GoReplacement content items.